Electrical Networks, Lagrangian Grassmannians and Symplectic Groups: Electircal networks

 \begin{definition} Let $N(\Gamma, \omega)$ be a bipartite network with an orientation $O$ on the set of edges of $\Gamma$ which satisfies the following: \begin{itemize} \item Each internal black vertex has exactly one outgoing edge; \item Each internal white vertex has exactly one incoming edge. \end{itemize} Such an orientation we call {\em perfect} and the network a {\em perfect network} and denote by $N(\Gamma, \omega, O)$. \end{definition}

 \begin{remark} For each bipartite graph there is a natural bijection between the set of perfect orientations and the set of almost perfect matchings.
 Consider an almost perfect matching $\Pi$ on a bipartite graph $\Gamma$.
-We construct a perfect orientation $O(\Pi)$ of $\Gamma$ as follows: \begin{itemize} \item if $e \notin \Pi,$ then we orient the edge $e$ from white to black; \item if $e \in \Pi,$ then we orient the edge $e$ from black to white. \end{itemize} It is easy to see that the constructed map is a bijection.
-Thus for each bipartite graph there is at least one perfect orientation. \end{remark}
+We construct a perfect orientation $O(\Pi)$ of $\Gamma$ as follows: \begin{itemize} \item if $e \notin \Pi,$ then we orient the edge $e$ from white to black; \item if $e \in \Pi,$ then we orient the edge $e$ from black to white. \end{itemize} It is easy to see that the constructed map is a bijection. \end{remark}

 \begin{definition} A subset $F$ of the set of edges $E(\Gamma)$ of a perfect network $N(\Gamma,\omega,O)$ is called a {\em flow} if for each internal vertex the number of incoming edges is equal to the number of outgoing edges.
 The weight of a flow $\mathrm{wt}(F)$ is the product of the weights of its edges. \end{definition} In the perfect network $N(\Gamma,\omega,O)$ the set of boundary vertices is naturally split into the sources and the sinks.
 The following statement is obvious from the definition \begin{proposition} Each flow is a union of paths connecting the sources and the sinks and cycles. \end{proposition}